Benjamin Feigenbaum: New York

 "B. Feigenbaum, the most observant Marxist".
 Below caption says "Dedicated to extremist, blasphemous B. Feigenbaum, who rejects all gods except his own, Karl Marx.", 1912.

-In 1891, Feigenbaum immigrated to New York to work on New York's first Yiddish-language socialist newspaper, Di Arbeter Tsaytung (The Workman's Paper).
+Feigenbaum immigrated to New York in 1891 to work on New York's first Yiddish-language socialist weekly,Di Arbeter Tsaytung (The Workman's Paper) along with the daily Dos Abend Blatt (The Evening Paper) as an associate-editor.
+He contributed to Forward and Morgen Zhurnal.

 He co-founded the Workmen's Circle, serving as its first general secretary.
 In New York, Feigenbaum developed a relationship with Bolesław Miklaszewski, a representative of the London affiliate of the Polish Socialist Party (PPS), named the Union of Polish Socialists Abroad (ZZSP).
 After vetting Feigenbaum's circles to ensure they did not have "a gravitational pull" to Russia, ZZSP announced the creation of a "Jewish Socialist Post from America to Poland" in 1896 to publish and disseminate Yiddish socialist literature.

 In 1909, Feigenbaum chaired a meeting of predominantly Jewish women shirtwaist workers on whether to strike, held inside the Great Hall of Cooper Union.
 After hours and multiple speakers cautioned against striking, a Yiddish-speaking shirtwaist worker named Clara Lemlich made her way to the podium and declared "I move that we go on a general strike!" to which the crowd roared enthusiastically.
 Feigenbaum asked the crowd to take an biblically inspired oath "If I turn traitor to the cause I now pledge, may my hand wither from the arm I now raise", which subsequently led to the largest women's strike in US history.

 Feigenbaum was frequently a candidate for public office on the Socialist ticket, running for State Assembly seven times between 1906 and 1918, in addition to State Senate once in 1912.
 In his last election, he ran alongside his son William, who was also a candidate for the Assembly in a neighboring district.